Deep learning of committor and explainable artificial intelligence analysis for identifying reaction coordinates: Summary and outlook

 These results highlight the potential of the explainable deep learning framework to systematically identify relevant CVs from high-dimensional configurational spaces.
 Compared with conventional approaches for describing PMFs, which often rely heavily on physical intuition and trial and error, the present framework provides a more data-driven strategy for constructing PMFs and interpreting the mechanism of transition pathways.
 Nevertheless, the reliability of the identified RCs depends on the selection of candidate CVs and the performance of the neural network model, emphasizing the importance of careful feature design and appropriate hyperparameter optimization.

+The examples discussed here also reflect a methodological progression that has been common in committor-related studies.
+Alanine dipeptide has long served as a benchmark system for testing RC and committor learning methodologies in a well-controlled conformational transition problem.
+From this starting point, ion dissociation in solution provides a natural extension toward processes involving solvent degrees of freedom and solvation rearrangements.
+The present examples were therefore selected not simply as two independent model systems, but as representative steps in the development of committor learning approaches from a benchmark conformational transition to solvent-involving molecular processes.
+At the same time, these examples remain illustrative rather than exhaustive, and more complex conformational sampling problems will likely require further validation of both the learned committor models and their interpretation.

 Future developments are expected to further enhance the applicability of this framework to increasingly complex systems.
-In particular, improvements in the definition of CVs, integration with advanced sampling techniques, and the incorporation of more advanced machine learning architectures, such as graph neural networks,~\cite{zhang2024DescriptorFree, pengmei2025Using, contrerasarredondo2026Learning, kang2026Committors} will enable the analysis of larger and more complex molecular environments.
-In addition, the development of methods that combine interpretability with automated feature generation may reduce the dependence on predefined CVs.
+In particular, improvements in the definition of CVs, integration with advanced sampling techniques, and the incorporation of more advanced machine learning architectures, such as graph neural networks,~\cite{zhang2024DescriptorFree, pengmei2025Using, kang2026Committors, contrerasarredondo2026Learning} will enable the analysis of larger and more complex molecular environments.
+A particularly promising direction is the development of enhanced sampling methods that utilize the committor together with variational principles.
+For example, the application of the Kolmogorov variational principle makes it possible to sample the committor as RC under boundary conditions in which it is fixed to 0 in state A and 1 in state B.~\cite{kang2026Committors} Another variational principle is based on representing the committor function in terms of its time-correlation function.~\cite{contrerasarredondo2026Learning} In addition, the development of methods that combine interpretability with automated feature generation may reduce the dependence on predefined CVs.
 These advances will contribute to a deeper understanding of rare-event mechanisms in complex molecular systems and will expand the role of explainable deep learning in theoretical and computational chemistry.

 \tocless{